Mangalagiri mandal

-Mangalagiri mandal is one of the 57 mandals in Guntur district of the Indian state of Andhra Pradesh.
-It is under the administration of Tenali revenue division and the headquarters are located at Mangalagiri town part of Mangalagiri Tadepalle Municipal Corporation.
+Mangalagiri mandal is one of the 18 mandals in Guntur district of the Indian state of Andhra Pradesh.
+It is under the administration of Tenali revenue division and the headquarters are located at Mangalagiri town part of Mangalagiri Tadepalli Municipal Corporation.
 The mandal is bounded by Thullur, Tadepalle, Tadikonda, Pedakakani and Duggirala mandals and a portion of the mandal lies on the banks of Krishna River.

 History

 Until February 1970, Guntur district had only eight taluks.
 Mangalagiri taluk was formed on 1 November 1977 by re-organising the then existing eight taluks into eleven taluks.
 On 25 May 1985, mandals were recognised, replacing taluks and firkas.